Skip to main content

 • sign a statement on the FAFSA certifying that you will use federal student aid only for educational purposes.

 At Wentworth, all student aid is packaged annually on a first come, first serve basis.
 The earlier you apply, the more funds that are available to be received.
-The FAFSA is normally available October 1st so be sure to complete it as close to that date as possible.
+The FAFSA will fully launch for 2025-26 on December 1st, 2024 so be sure to complete it as close to that date as possible.

 A Wentworth financial aid package is evenly split between the two semesters in which a student is enrolled full-time in classes.
-Funds are not available for use during a COOP semester.
-If a student only attends classes for one semester within the academic year, only one half of the annual given aid will be available.
+Funds are not available for use during a Co-op semester.
+If a student only attends classes for one semester within the academic year, only one-half of the annual aid will be available.

 Federal student loans and work-study funds are evenly split between the two semesters in which a student is enrolled in classes.
-They are not given during a COOP semester because there are no tuition charges.
-However, Federal grants, such as Pell Grant and SEOG, are split evenly between all semesters in which a student is enrolled on a full-time basis, including a COOP term.
-For example, any academic year in which a student receives a federal Pell Grant and has a required COOP term, the federal Pell Grant is split into thirds.
-For any academic year in which a student attends less than all the required semesters, any federal grants the student received will be prorated.
+They are not given during a co-op semester because there are no tuition charges.
+However, Federal grants, such as Pell Grant and SEOG, are split evenly between all semesters in which a student is enrolled on a full-time basis, including a Co-op term.
+For example, in any academic year in which a student receives a federal Pell Grant and has a required Co-op term, the federal Pell Grant is split into thirds.
+For any academic year in which a student attends less than all the required semesters, any federal grants the student receives will be prorated.

 Please refer to your financial aid package on Leopardweb to see how much student aid that you have each semester.